 Glossary & Commonly-Used A/C Terms:

 Central Air Conditioning – a central air conditioner is attached to your forced air ventilation system to cool and dehumidify the air.
-Cool air is distributed throughout the forced air vents throughout your home.
+Cool air is distributed through the forced air vents throughout your home.

 Central Air Tonnage – the size of your air conditioner is measured in tonnes.
 Typically air conditioner units run anywhere from 1.5 – 5 tonnes in size.
 It’s essential that you purchase the correct tonnage to cool your home appropriately, otherwise you risk damaging your cooling system.

-Compressor – moves refrigerant through the coil.
+Compressor – moves refrigerant through the coils.
 The compressor is just one of the key parts that should be checked by an HVAC technician prior to the start of the summer season.
 Broken compressors can result in costly repairs to your air conditioning system.

 Single Stage – single stage air conditioners, as it sounds, have one setting.
 Your cooling system is either turned on and cooling your home or it is off, making it less efficient than a two stage air conditioner.